jhead/phantom/README.md

 ## Usage

-Open up a command prompt (Windows) or terminal (macOS & Linux) to the location where you downloaded it, then the server should show up on your LAN list within a few seconds.
+Open up a command prompt (Windows) or terminal (macOS & Linux) to the location where you downloaded phantom, then type in the phantom command and hit enter.
+The server should show up on your LAN server list within a few seconds.
 If not, you did something wrong.
 Or I did ;)

 ```
 Usage: ./phantom-<os> [options] -server <server-ip>